Alien (franchise): Background

 Following the second film, Weaver was not interested in returning to the series, so Giler and Hill commissioned a sequel without the Ripley character.
 Fox's president Joe Roth opposed Ripley's removal, and Weaver was offered a $5 million salary and a producer credit to make Alien 3.
 Giler, Hill and Larry Ferguson wrote the screenplay, based on a story from an earlier script by Vincent Ward, intended to bring closure to the Alien franchise by killing off Ripley, the principal character.
 Alien 3 faced a mired production, with extensive script difficulties, trouble securing a director, production beginning prior to the completion of a final script, as well as profuse studio interference.

-While fans and critics initially did not receive Alien 3 well, the film was a worldwide success and piqued Fox's interest in continuing the franchise.
+While fans and critics initially did not receive Alien 3 well, and director David Fincher disowned it, the film was a worldwide success and piqued Fox's interest in continuing the franchise.
+The Assembly Cut, which restored many of the scenes cut from the theatrical version, would later receive more positive reviews, with the film considered a cult classic in some quarters.

 In 1996, production on the fourth Alien film, Alien Resurrection, began.
 Ripley was not in the script's first draft, and Weaver was not interested in reprising the role.
 She joined the project after being offered an $11 million salary and more creative control, including director approval.
 The script, set 200 years after Alien 3, resurrected the Ripley character via human cloning.
-The film, directed by Jean-Pierre Jeunet, experienced an extended production, and screenwriter Joss Whedon later recounted that it had done "everything wrong" with his script.
-The film was released in 1997 to mixed reviews and modest box office returns, and is unsucceeded.
+The film, directed by Jean-Pierre Jeunet, experienced an extended production, and screenwriter Joss Whedon later said that he thought it had done "everything wrong" with his script.
+The film was released in 1997 to mixed reviews and modest box office returns.
+It has since gained fans for its camp style and dark humor.